 In her downtime, she enjoys Pilates, hiking, binging on a good Netflix show, walking her dog, spending time with her husband and three children, and watching her kids play lots of volleyball!

 Amy is passionate about empowering clients to create the change and growth needed to thrive as both individuals and members of their community.
 She earned her undergraduate Bachelor of Science at Arizona State University and her Master of Science in Professional Counseling at Grand Canyon University.

-Amy is also passionate about assisting families with blended family/adoption challenges, special needs, attachment disorders, borderline personality, bipolar, and other serious mental health diagnoses.
+Amy is also passionate about assisting families with blended family/adoption challenges, special needs, autism, and attachment disorders.
 Her strengths lie in assisting families to address the trauma associated with conflict and teaching the resources and tools to ensure family unity.
-Amy can partner with and empower parents in their efforts to modify unwanted behavior, improve attachment and build lasting relationships in order to thrive in adverse times.
+Amy can partner with and empower parents in their efforts to connect with their kids and improve attachment, building lasting relationships in order to thrive in adverse times.

 Contact Amy at [email protected]

 Thomas has a heart for working with adolescents, adults, families, and couples to help unlock their strengths as they journey through difficult circumstances.
 He believes that clients are the experts of their own lives and sees his counseling role as a helper and sojourner.
 In addition to providing counseling services, Thomas serves the East Valley in a variety of ways including as a professional hospital and volunteer fire chaplain.
 As such, he spends a significant amount of time supporting first responders and front-line medical teams.
 Although he uses a variety of evidence-based counseling techniques, his primary lens is a systems framework, through which he offers solution-focused, strengths-based interventions to help clients overcome obstacles.